War & Peace Series: Oxford 2026

 29 March — 5 April 2026 | Oxford & Belfast

-Join a dynamic community of leading scholars, influential practitioners, and innovative policymakers for a transformative program that explores the personal and collective power of lived experiences and highlights collaborative strategies for meaningful change.
-Special workshop sessions will focus on writing ethically about conflict and trauma, and the evolving field of conflict journalism.
+Join a dynamic community of leading scholars, influential practitioners, and innovative policymakers for a transformative program that explores the personal and collective power of lived experiences.
+Several sessions at Oxford will feature speakers from Gaza, Israel, Ukraine, and Sudan.
+Special workshops will focus on writing ethically about conflict and trauma, and the evolving field of conflict journalism.
 We welcome accomplished practitioners, researchers, journalists, and students—graduate and advanced undergraduates alike—who bring relevant experience and a commitment to ethical, creative engagement.

 The study of war and peace at the University of Oxford dates back to the 1500s, with notable contributions to just war theory and the ethics of conflict.
 Building on this legacy, our workshop-symposium explores contemporary challenges in war and peacemaking, with a particular emphasis on trauma-sensitive interviewing.
 We foreground the roles and agency of women in both war and peace—how they participate in conflicts, how they tell their stories, and how inter-generational trauma shapes the persistence of intractable struggles.